Akuli/jou/doc/compiler_internals/lazy-recompile.md

 - Timestamps work differently depending on both the OS and the underlying filesystem.
     For example, mtime might have a precision of one second, or it may always appear as zero for some reason.
+- Weird things will happen if the user notices that the computer's clock is showing the wrong time, fixes it, and then continues programming.

 ## Hashes in File Names